 Cole Eye Institute offers comprehensive specialty ophthalmic care in a state-of-the-art building equipped with advanced technology and designed for patient comfort.
 High-quality ophthalmic care is also offered at a number of Cleveland Clinic community locations throughout Northeast Ohio including Hillcrest Hospital in Mayfield Heights and at the Twinsburg Family Health and Surgery Center.

-Cleveland Clinic’s Cole Eye Institute is the No. 1 ophthalmology program in Ohio and top in the nation as ranked by U.S. News & World Report.
+Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report.
 As one of the few dedicated, comprehensive eye institutes in the world, our fully integrated model helps us provide patients with quick and easy access to specialty and subspecialty care for a wide spectrum of eye conditions – from the routine to the complex.
 Our world-class ophthalmologists specialize in diagnosing and treating all conditions of the eye, including macular degeneration, cataracts, glaucoma, and diabetic retinopathy.

 A referral from an ophthalmologist is required for a low vision evaluation.
 If you would like to schedule an appointment for an eye exam by an ophthalmologist, please call 216.444.2020 or 800.223.2273, ext.4-2020.